 Un coup de main

-Every once in a while, you come across a vocabulary word with a lot of potential.
+Every once in a while, you come across a word with a lot of potential.
 The French word coup is one of them; it is used in a wide range of expressions that seem mostly unrelated to each other, and sometimes even contradictory.

 On its own, un coup just means a blow, a punch, or a bang.
 Two very common expressions with coup are un coup de poing (a punch or "strike of the fist,") and un coup de pied (a kick or "strike of the foot.")
 But here comes the confusing part: coup doesn’t always refer to violence.
 As it turns out, donner un coup de main, (litterally to give a blow with the hand,) has nothing to do with slapping someone's face.
 Quite the opposite: it means giving a helping hand.